Tag: minutes

 What are Robert’s Rules?

 Meetings are a vital part of organizational communication.
 It’s where decisions are made, plans are formed, and ideas are exchanged.
 However, without structure, meetings can become chaotic and unproductive.
 This is where Robert’s Rules of Order come in, providing a framework for conducting meetings efficiently and democratically.
+But what are Robert’s Rules and where did they come from?
+In this article, we’ll answer that question and look at the pros and cons of using Robert’s Rules of Order for your meetings.

 Who is Robert?